Andhra Pradesh Community-managed Natural Farming programme

 With any strategic policy, implementation is key – many countries set out ambitious policies but do not manage to deliver the expected outcomes.
 Chile’s Roadmap was written with the intention that any company, civil society organisation, municipality or citizen would be able to contribute to implementation.
 While aspects of the Roadmap that relate to legislation and regulation are principally activated by the government, and many initiatives are moving forward independently, a dedicated programme, Territorio Circular, was set up both to activate 14 of the Roadmap's initiatives that relate to innovation and economic development, and to monitor implementation of the entire Roadmap.

 Funded by CORFO, Territorio Circular has a seed budget of USD 500,000 for the first three years and seeks to create 200 new circular economy innovations by promoting collaboration between businesses and running challenges and eco-design competitions.
 The programme is being implemented by SOFOFA Hub, a spin-off of the Chilean manufacturing association SOFOFA, and is governed by representatives from the public and private sectors, academia and civil society.
+Progress is monitored via a publicly available dashboard.

 To develop the Roadmap, Chile drew on circular economy strategies from around the world at regional, national and sub-national levels.
 Now other nations can learn from Chile’s experiences, challenges and lessons learned, which include: